Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/alternatives/_index.en.md

 through while filling out the group element.
 The navigation takes place within a layout, and updates only the display within the editing area of the group.

-To take use of this functionality, you will have to _prefix_ the components in the `children` list with a number indicating which "page" of the fillout the component should be displayed on, followed by `:`.
+To make use of this functionality, you will have to _prefix_ the components in the `children` list with a number indicating which "page" of the fillout the component should be displayed on, followed by `:`.
 We start the count on `0`, that is to say components to be displayed on the first "page" must be prefixed with
 `0:`.
 Components to be displayed on the second page must be prefixed with `1:`, and so on.
 In addition, you must set `"multiPage": true` on the new [`edit`-parameter](#styre-visning) (see above).
 See example below: